-463 VII.
+427 VII.
 CONCLUSIONS

-We have sonified a sunspot time series, an EUV spectrum, a time series of EUV spectral irradiances, EUV images with various techniques, and a time sequence of EUV images.
+We have sonified solar data as time series, an EUV spectrum, a time series of EUV spectral irradiances, EUV images with various techniques, and a time sequence of EUV images.
 The EUV spectrum showed that the independent variable does not have to be time.
 We demonstrated that using a Hilbert curve to address a solar image gives a sonification that shows more of the image variations and less of the shape of the Sun.
-The locality property of the Hilbert curve ensures the method of using multi-resolution sampling curves to sonify the image in different voices is a well-defined operation that produces synchronized voices.